1) Articles claiming today’s feminism goes beyond equality to [sinful attitudes], and you cannot.

 Claim 6: “Feminists reject the concept of a male God.”

 This one is misleading.
-God, except Jesus on earth, is not biologically male.
-And Christian feminists do not reject Jesus.
+God, except Jesus on earth, is not biologically male (both sexes are in God’s image).
+And Christian feminists do not reject Jesus, or claim he was a woman.

-If I reject the idea that God in heaven, the Father who carries in his womb (Isa 46:3-4) and gave birth (Deut 32:18), is exclusively male, in a certain sense I reject the concept of a male God.
-But I accept Jesus: Christ, who took the form of a servant and humbled himself (Php 2:7-8) is male.
+If I reject the idea that God in heaven, the Father who carries in his womb (Isa 46:3-4) and gave birth (Deut 32:18), is 100% male and 0% female, in a certain sense I reject the concept of a male God.
+But I accept Jesus: Christ, who took the form of a servant and humbled himself (Php 2:7-8) lived on earth as a male.

 Claim 7: “Feminism demands a woman-centered theology.”